-From a social standpoint, I have come to appreciate our focus on credit algorithms is both helpful and high risk.
+From a social standpoint, I have come to appreciate our focus on credit algorithms is both helpful and high-risk.
 Helpful, because a credit algo only judges the current applicant based on their ability to repay a loan.
-It also drives down cost and increases credit availability.
-High risk because racism and other “-isms” still exist and related bias maybe subtly present in the data used to train our models.
+It also drives down costs and increases credit availability.
+High risk because racism and other “-isms” still exist and related bias may be subtly present in the data used to train our models.
 As algorithms become more powerful, the importance of getting the data right increases substantially.
 Systemic bias is difficult to eliminate and must be managed proactively and systematically.”

 [i] The late Harvard and MIT-trained scientist and systems researcher Donella Meadows said:

 “…. most of what goes wrong in systems goes wrong because of biased, late, or missing information.”

 [ii] By "color-blind," I'm referring to the lending protections afforded “protected classes” as defined by the Fair Housing Act.
 Protected classes include Race, Color, National Origin, Religion, Sex, Familial Status, and Disability.

 [iv] For a nice primer on credit bureau data and usage, please see the Consumer Financial Protection Bureau’s (CFPB) whitepaper Key Dimensions and Processes in the U.S. Credit Reporting System